 We easily explored Savannah and saw over 61 points of interest at our own pace with this great guide: Self-Guided Walking Tour of Savannah.

-- Dolphins or other animals are commonly found at the end of Evestroughs in Savannah.
-While the trough if filled with rain water, spirits are unable to enter the home.
+- Dolphins or other animals are commonly found at the end of Eves troughs in Savannah.
+While the trough is filled with rain water, spirits are unable to enter the home.
 During dry weather, animals at the opening keep evil spirits away.

 4. Dine in One of a Kind Buildings

-- Our first stop when we arrived in Savannah was for lunch at the Savannah Spirits Chophouse and Speakeasy.
-The lunch menu is relatively small but we both enjoyed our dishes of Sun Dried Tomato Hummus with crostini and a Fried Flounder Sandwich.
+- Our first stop when we arrived in Savannah was lunch at the Savannah Spirits Chophouse and Speakeasy.
+The lunch menu is relatively small but we both enjoyed our dishes of Sun Dried Tomato Hummus with Crostini and a Fried Flounder Sandwich.

 - The Pirate’s House was one of our favorite meals in Savannah.
 Operating originally as an inn and tavern in 1753, the location became an extremely popular gathering place for sailors and pirates.
-We highly recommend the generous portion of Award Winning Pecan Fried Chicken and ordering a $14.95 Skull Crusher served in a souvenir mug.
-Upstairs is a gift shop selling all things pirate themed.
+We recommend the generous portion of Award Winning Pecan Fried Chicken and ordering a $14.95 Skull Crusher served in a souvenir mug.
+Upstairs a gift shop sells all things pirate themed.